 Safety Assessment System

 The Integrated Approaches to Testing and Assessment (IATA) is becoming widespread as a global trend of risk assessment.
 IATA is an approach that integrates existing data, and testing data in silico (techniques that predict harmfulness from a chemical substance’s structure) and in vitro (alternative testing without using animals) to make animal testing a last resort.
-IATA has been adopted under the OECD testing guidelines of irritation, corrosiveness, and sensitivity, etc., as well as in regulations in different countries.
-Mitsui Chemicals is actively employing such new techniques.
+IATA has been adopted under the OECD testing guidelines as well as in regulations in different countries.
+Mitsui Chemicals is actively employing such advanced methods.

-In fiscal 2018, in an effort to contribute to establishing technologies for alternatives to animal testing, we participated in activities to improve the precision of predicting irritation in the OECD QSAR toolbox,*1 one of the in silico approaches, to develop an assessment flow that produces more objective results.
-We published our development at a European toxicity conference Eurotox 2018 and in an academic journal.*2 Also, ADRA,*3 developed in a project in which we participated, was adopted in the OECD Guidelines for the Testing of Chemicals in 2019.
-Mitsui Chemical continues to expand and promote alternative methods to animal testing and contribute to their promotion.
+In fiscal 2018, in an effort to contribute to establishing technologies for alternatives to animal testing, we participated in activities to improve the precision of predicting irritation in the OECD QSAR*1 toolbox, one of the in silico approaches, to develop an assessment flow that produces more objective results.
+We published our development at a European toxicity conference Eurotox 2018 and in an academic journal*2.
+Also, ADRA*3, developed in a project in which we participated, was adopted in the OECD Guidelines for the Testing of Chemicals in 2019.
+We also participated in activities led by JaCVAM*4, which disseminates alternative methods to animal testing.

 *1QSAR: Quantitative Structure－Activity Relationships.

 *2Atsutoshi Abe, Takuhito Sezaki, Katsutoshi Kinoshita, Development of a read-across workflow for skin irritation and corrosion predictions, SAR AND QSAR IN ENVIRONMENTAL RESEARCH 30 (2019), pp.279–298